ndnguru/tmdb-search-example/readme.md

 #Build Tools
 We use *webpack* to process and consolidate all the JS code into a single *bundle.js* for use in the client index.html page.

-**NOTE:** Because this is a sample application that we want to review, I did not minify the javascript or perfrom production-level optimization to reduce the size.
+**NOTE:** Because this is a sample application that we want to review, I did not minify the javascript or perform production-level optimization to reduce the size.
 We can use webpack to optimize the bundle if necessary.

 #Running the Application
 ##Method 1 - QuickStart